-Pounds Sterling denominated balance sheet items was €11.9 million, or \$15.8 million, with a contract maturity of 1 month.
+As of December 31, 2013, the aggregate notional value of our outstanding foreign currency forward contracts was \$20.6 million, which was comprised of Canadian Dollar/U.S. Dollar, Euro/U.S. Dollar, and Pound Sterling/Euro currency pairs with contract maturities of 1 month.
 The foreign currency forward contracts are not designated as cash flow hedges, and accordingly, changes in their fair value are recorded in earnings.
-The fair values of the Company's foreign currency forward contracts were assets of \$4.8 thousand as of December 31, 2012, and were included in prepaid expenses and other current assets on the consolidated balance sheet.
-The fair values of the Company's foreign currency forward contracts were liabilities of \$0.7 million as of December 31, 2011, and were included in accrued expenses on the consolidated balance sheet.
+The fair values of the Company's foreign currency forward contracts were assets of \$12.1 thousand and \$4.8 thousand as of December 31, 2013 and 2012, respectively, and were included in prepaid expenses and other current assets on the consolidated balance sheet.
 Refer to Note 9 for a discussion of the fair value measurements.
 Included in other expense, net were the following amounts related to changes in foreign currency exchange rates and derivative foreign currency forward contracts:

-Year Ended December 31, (In thousands) 2012 2011 2010 Unrealized foreign currency exchange rate gains (losses) \$ 2,464 \$(4,027) \$(1,280) Realized foreign currency exchange rate gains (losses) (182) 298 (2,638) Unrealized derivative gains (losses) 675 (31) (809) Realized derivative gains (losses) (3,030) 1,696 3,549
+Year Ended December 31, (In thousands) 2013 2012 2011 Unrealized foreign currency exchange rate gains (losses) \$(1,905) \$ 2,464 \$(4,027) Realized foreign currency exchange rate gains (losses) 477 (182) 298 Unrealized derivative gains (losses) 13 675 (31) Realized derivative gains (losses) 243 (3,030) 1,696